cbeauhilton/notes/content/notes/pdf highlight colors.md

 -   🟢️ `Green` --> **Important To Me**
 -   🔵️ `Blue` --> **Notes After Initial Iteration**
 -   🟣️ `Magenta` --> **literary note to look up later**
-    -   Incomplete will be tagged with 🧠️/📥️/📜️/🟪️ indicating that there are citations left to follow up on